oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 LLM Agent has learned all necessary endpoints and supported capabilities to obtain an access token for the external tool.

-If the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type is supported the LLM can first attempt to silently obtain an access token using an Identity Assertion Authorization Grant from the Enterprise's IdP otherwise it can fallback to interactively obtaining a standard `authorization_code` from the SaaS Application's Authorization Server
+If the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type is supported the LLM can first attempt to silently obtain an access token using an Identity Assertion JWT Authorization Grant from the Enterprise's IdP otherwise it can fallback to interactively obtaining a standard `authorization_code` from the SaaS Application's Authorization Server

-> Note: This would benefit from an Authorization Server Metadata {{RFC8414}} property to indicate whether the Identity Assertion Authorization Grant form of `jwt-bearer` would be accepted by this authorization server.
-There are other uses of `jwt-bearer` that may be supported by the authorization server as well, and is not necessarily a reliable indication that the Identity Assertion Authorization Grant would be supported.
+> Note: This would benefit from an Authorization Server Metadata {{RFC8414}} property to indicate whether the Identity Assertion JWT Authorization Grant form of `jwt-bearer` would be accepted by this authorization server.
+There are other uses of `jwt-bearer` that may be supported by the authorization server as well, and is not necessarily a reliable indication that the Identity Assertion JWT Authorization Grant would be supported.
 See [issue #16](https://github.com/aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/issues/16).

-### LLM Agent obtains an Identity Assertion Grant for Enterprise External Tool from the Enterprise IdP
+### LLM Agent obtains an Identity Assertion JWT Authorization Grant for Enterprise External Tool from the Enterprise IdP

-LLM Agent makes an Identity Assertion Grant Token Exchange {{RFC8693}} request for the external tool's resource from the user's Enterprise IdP using the ID Token the LLM Agent obtained when establishing an identity binding context along with scopes and the resource identifier for the external tool that was returned in the tool's `OAuth 2.0 Protected Resource Metadata`
+LLM Agent makes an Identity Assertion JWT Authorization Grant Token Exchange {{RFC8693}} request for the external tool's resource from the user's Enterprise IdP using the ID Token the LLM Agent obtained when establishing an identity binding context along with scopes and the resource identifier for the external tool that was returned in the tool's `OAuth 2.0 Protected Resource Metadata`

     POST /oauth2/token HTTP/1.1
     Host: cyberdyne.idp.example